 Government agencies render different fines and penalties based on the merchandise of duties, taxes, and fees.
-Customs also has three levels of blame that they use when determining the severity of non-compliance:
+Customs also has three levels they use when determining the severity of non-compliance:

 - Negligence: Customs will find you negligent if your company fails to exercise reasonable care and competence required from a compliance procedure.
 Clerical errors do not constitute negligence, and unintentional electronic errors may not result in negligence.

 - Gross Negligence: This level of culpability means that importing goods was done with adding false information or omitting relevant facts from CBP while importing goods.

 - Fraud: This is the most severe culpability level because it means that an importer knowingly provided false statements or omitted information from regulatory agencies.